cpjobling/eg-150-textbook/laplace_transform/4/inverse_laplace.md

 * defines the Inverse Laplace transformation
 * gives several examples of how the Inverse Laplace Transform may be obtained
 * thouroughly decribes the Partial Fraction Expansion method of converting complex rational polymial expressions into simple first-order and quadratic terms
-* demonstrates the use of MATLAB for finding the poles and residues of a rational polymial in s and the symbolic inverse laplace transform
+* demonstrates the use of MATLAB for finding the poles and residues of a rational polymial in s and the symbolic inverse laplace transform.

-+++ {"slideshow": {"slide_type": "notes"}}

-## Colophon

-An annotatable worksheet for this presentation is available as [**Worksheet 5**](https://cpjobling.github.io/eg-247-textbook/laplace_transform/2/worksheet5.html).

-* The source code for this page is [laplace_transform/2/inverse_laplace.ipynb](https://github.com/cpjobling/eg-247-textbook/blob/master/laplace_transform/2/inverse_laplace.ipynb).

-* You can view the notes for this presentation as a webpage ([HTML](https://cpjobling.github.io/eg-247-textbook/laplace_transform/2/inverse_laplace.html)).

-* This page is downloadable as a [PDF](https://cpjobling.github.io/eg-247-textbook/laplace_transform/2/inverse_laplace.pdf) file.
+There is additional coverage, including many worked problems in Chapter 3.5 of {cite}`schaum`.

+We will explore the use of MATLAB to solve inverse Laplace tranforms in MATLAB Lab 4.

 +++ {"slideshow": {"slide_type": "slide"}}